 The purpose of the Awards is to advance public education in the study and practice of archaeology in all its aspects in the United Kingdom, and in particular by the granting of awards for excellence and/or initiative.

 The Awards are committed to recognising significant contributions to knowledge and the importance of research, professional standards and excellence, involvement of local communities in the study of archaeology, effective dissemination and presentation of archaeological knowledge, and innovation and originality of approach.

-The 2012 British Archaeological Awards has been released and the winners will be announced at a ceremony held on Monday 9 July 2012 at the British Museum in London.
-The ceremony was also the launch event for the 2012 Festival of British Archaeology, a huge celebration of archaeology run by the Council for British Archaeology with more than 1000 events taking place across the UK.
+The 2014 British Archaeological Awards has been released and the winners will be announced at a ceremony held on Monday 14 July 2014 at the British Museum in London, also marking the launch of the annual British Festival of Archaeology, the largest celebration of archaeology in the world, run by the Council for British Archaeology with more than 1000 events taking place across the UK.